pietroagazzi/nvim-web/README.md

 ## Description

 This configuration provides a complete IDE-like experience within the terminal.
-It utilizes `lazy.nvim` for package management and includes pre-configured tools for modern web development, including Tailwind CSS support and Laravel Pint integration.
+It utilizes `lazy.nvim` for package management and includes pre-configured tools for modern web development, including Tailwind CSS support, Laravel Pint integration, and GitHub Copilot.

 ## Requirements

 - **Neovim** >= 0.9.0
 - **Git**
-- **Node.js** & **npm** (Required for Mason, Pyright, Prettier, etc.)
+- **Node.js** & **npm** (Required for Mason, Pyright, Prettier, GitHub Copilot)
 - **PHP** (Required for Intelephense and Pint)
 - **C Compiler** (gcc or clang, required for Treesitter parsers)
 - **Ripgrep** (Required for Telescope grep searches)